d3i-infra/Infrastructure-D3I-pilot/README.md

 Use terraform plan, apply, destroy with the correct environmental variables set, by using the provided scripts, `./plan.sh`, `./apply.sh` and `./destroy.sh`.

+# Secure the terraform.tfstate file

+If you want to apply changes to the cloud infrastructure terraform needs to know the current state.
+If you want to work accross multiple instances or with multiple devs, they all need to be able to access this statefile.
+The statefile also contains sensitive information, and therefore needs to be locked away.
+The solution is to store this statefile in blobstorage to do this:

+1. Create a resource group
+2. Create Storage account + container
+3. Configure `main.tf`

 # Tutorials